fullspectrumdev/LooneysMeteorologist/README.md

 ## Usage
 Install flask, sqlite, requests - see requirements.txt

-Run mkdb.py to create the database.
+1. Run mkdb.py to create the database.

-Run c2.py to launch the command and control server.
+2. Run c2.py to launch the command and control server.

-Edit bot.py to point to your command and control server.
+3. Edit bot.py to point to your command and control server.

-Edit control.py to point to your command and control server.
+4. Edit control.py to point to your command and control server.

-Run bot.py on your target.
+5. Run bot.py on your target.

-Run control.py to list agents, list tasks, add tasks for agents, get output from tasks, cancel tasks...
+6. Run control.py and use the arguments to list agents, list tasks, add tasks for agents, get output from tasks, cancel tasks...